Marcel Ciolacu: Prime Minister of Romania

 Marcel Ciolacu assumed the office of Prime Minister of Romania on 15 June, in accordance with an informal rotational government agreement with the National Liberal Party in 2023.

 On 2 September 2024 the Ciolacu cabinet approved a legislative proposal to transfer one of Romania’s air defence systems to Ukraine following a series of aerial attacks by Russian forces.

 Following the results of the 2025 Romanian presidential election, Ciolacu announced that the PSD would leave A.Ro, and resigned from the position of Prime Minister, which resulted in the collapse of the coalition.
 He also stood down as leader of the PSD.

 2024 presidential campaign

 Ciolacu ran for president of Romania in the 2024 Romanian presidential election but narrowly failed to advance to the runoff by 2,740 votes after placing third in the first round of voting on 24 November with 19.15% of the vote.
 He was criticised for his usage of private jets during his campaign.
 After failing to advance to the runoff, he announced his resignation as leader of the Social Democratic Party.
 However, he will remain the Prime Minister until a new majority government is formed.
 Ciolacu subsequently endorsed Elena Lasconi in the runoff.

 Following the results of the 2024 Romanian parliamentary election on 1 December and the annulment of the presidential election on 6 December, Ciolacu was asked by President Klaus Iohannis to remain as prime minister and lead the new government.

+Post-premiership

+On 7 December 2025, Ciolacu was elected as President of the County Board of Buzău.